indra-labs/indra/doc/whitepaper.md

 Normally this is done simply through Rendezvous routing, for hidden services, but because this inbound routing issue can be a problem, the programmability of the routing paths in the previous section also means it can be simple for nodes to create "open" rendezvous points that do not attempt to hide the location of the server.
 This still results in traffic on the network that adds the anonymity set for the anonymising services, and can be charged for the same way.

-## Sessions
+## 4. Sessions

-In order to open a session with a router, a client node has performed a purchase operation where the desired router is the seller, and have a blinded signature on a packet that encodes the claim to settle the open payment transaction that the purchase creates.
+In order to open a session with a router, a client node has performed a purchase operation where the desired router is the seller, and have a blinded signature on a packet that encodes the claim while not identifying when or who made the purchase by paying for it using the purchase protocol.

 Session initiation follows the same pattern as the purchase protocol, except instead of a forward payment for the voucher, the voucher is sent forward and there is only 5 hops: